syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-N> Reordering changes are made only in view, and not in the underlying collection.
-Thus, the changes will be reverted when performing sorting, grouping, or any other operations that refreshes the view.
-You can update underlying collection by setting UpdateSource as `true`.
+N> Reorder the changes made only in view, and not in underlying collection.
+Thus, the changes will be reverted when performing sorting, grouping, or any other operation that refreshes view.
+You can update underlying collection by setting UpdateSource to `true`.

 ## Drag indicator view